brando90/ultimate-utils/README.md

 - project: the folder where `setup.py` is the the rest of the packages & modules are.
 - module: the namespace with collection of values (e.g. functions, constants, classes, etc).
 Usually a single file `module.py` or a folder with a `__init__.py` (usually called a package & it can have other modules in it).
 - package: a module (single namespace) with other modules & usually other packages.
-- python file vs module: TODO
+- python file vs module: no difference but TODO in more detail.

 Say we have the following project we want to package: